tawaren/Sanskrit/README.md

 ### Algebraic Datatypes
 The Sanskrit virtual machine is founded on immutable non-recursive algebraic datatypes as its fundamental representation of values giving it a functional touch with all the benefits coming from that.
 Sanskrit algebraic datatypes have some special properties that make them especially well suited for programming smart contracts in a way different from current approaches and idiomatic to Sanskrit.

-#### Authentic Opaque Types
-The Sanskrit types have by default two fundamental properties differentiating them from classical algebraic datatypes.
-First, only code belonging to the same Module (Sanskrit deployment unit) as the type can create values of that type (Authentic) and access the fields inside the type (Opaque).
-This ensures to a holder of a value that it was constructed under the circumstances dictated by the Module containing the type.
-If it is wished that a field of a type can be read by other Modules, the type can be declared Transparent.
-Further, a type can be declared Sealed, allowing other Modules to create instances.
-A type declared Open allows other modules to read fields and create new instances.

-#### Affine adn Fragile Types
+#### Resticted Types
+The Sanskrit types do by restrict the interaction possibilitties for functions from other Modules (Sanskrit deployment unit) as the declaring one considerably.
+Other Modules cannot create values, read fields, copy values, discard values or persist values (see cells).
-Besides varying in who can create and read a value, a Sanskrit type can additionally be declared to be Affine, and in that case, the compiler does enforce that a value of this type once created cannot be duplicated.
-Meaning that a function receiving a value of an affine type can use this value at most once.
-This makes affine types the perfect candidate for representing assets, tokens, cryptocurrencies etc... and thus the Sanskrit virtual machine does not have a native cryptocurrency that it must treat differently as they can conveniently be represented with the existing concepts.
-The Sanskrit virtual does even go one step further and provides Fragile (similar to so called linear types) types where the compiler enforces that the values of the type can not be duplicated, discarded (except by code from the same module) or persistently stored.
-Fragile values can be used as responsibility to force the receiver od a value to take a certain action (to get rid of the value).
+When declaring a type, these restriction can individually be removed to create a type that provides the needed behaviour.
+Some of the powers (all except read, create) are recursive, meaning that constructor parameters can only have these powers if the constructed algebraic data type has them as well.
+For Example a type with read, discard and perstsit powers granted to other Modules make the perfect candidate for representing assets, tokens, cryptocurrencies etc... and thus the Sanskrit virtual machine does not have a native cryptocurrency that it must treat differently as they can conveniently be represented with the existing concepts.

 ### Generics
 The Sanskrit virtual machine does support generic functions and types meaning that a type or function can take other types as parameters and thus can be defined in a more type independent way.
-To interact with affine types, generic parameters on functions can be declared affine allowing the caller to instantiate them with an affine type.
-A generic algebraic datatype becomes affine if one of its generic parameters is instantiated with an affine type.
+To interact with the restriction system, generic parameters on functions must declare if they support additional powers (lifted restrictions) preventing the caller to instantiate them with a type that does not have the requested power.
+If a type has a generic parameter they can be marked with one of three modifiers: fixed (default), dynamic, phantom.
+Fixed type parameters can only be instantiated with types less or equally powerfull then the adt itself.
+Dynamic type parameters can be instantiated by any type and if that type is more powerfull then the adt, the missing powers are added to the resulting type.
+Phantom type parameters can be instantiated by any type without changing the adts powers but can not be used as type for parameters of a constructor.
+The non-recursive powers read and create are ignored when checking fixed and dynamic to represent the fact that a adt without read or create still can contain constructor params with these powers.

 ### Capabilities
 The type system of Sanskrit is powerful enough to provide a capability-based access control system that has near zero runtime overhead and allows to check access control during compilation and thus code accessing values or calling functions it is not allowed to does not compile.